R3DDY97/anime_scrapper/README.md

 To prevent scrapy log output in terminal

     python3 get_epi_filelist.py http://animeheaven.eu/i.php?a=Hunter%20x%20Hunter%202011%20Dubbed  2> /dev/null

 To download the episodes along with the file location:

     python3 download_episodes.py "http://animeheaven.eu/i.php?a=Hunter%20x%20Hunter%202011%20Dubbed path/to/download/file

-#NOTE:
+## NOTE:
 Depending upon your system you may need to use `python` or `python3`

 # DISCLAIMER:

- Downloading copyrighted media without the  owner’s permission is illegal is some countries.
+ **Downloading copyrighted media without the  owner’s permission is illegal is some countries.
- Under no circumstances is this script intended to encourage illegal activity, and there are no guarantees that this information will    protect you from any legal action.
+ Under no circumstances is this script intended to encourage illegal activity, and there are no guarantees that this information will    protect you from any legal action**.